Aeshaa/starter-hugo-academic/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Master of Science in Computer Science
+    - course: Master of Science in Computer Science (Artificial Intelligence)
       institution: Arizona State University
       year: 2023
     - course: Bachelor of Engineering in Computer Science and Engineering